Many people write stories, some as a hobby while some have a dream to get published and become a well-known author.

 Only a few succeed.

-This is because a lot of writers stuck on the mentality that they need to publish a novel to become a good author and make money.
+This is because a lot of writers are stuck thinking they need to publish a novel to become a an author and make money.

-And the same goes for publishing a short stories.
+And the same goes for publishing short stories.

-You don’t have to stick on the long process to get your short stories to your target audience.
+You don’t have to go through a long process to get your short stories to your target audience.

 It’s not difficult to find publishers for your short stories.
-All you have to look in the right place.
+All you have to do is look in the right place.

-And publishing short stories can make you a lot of money quickly.
+And publishing short stories can make you a lot of money quite quickly.

 How To Make Money Writing Short Stories

-There are lot of opportunity that are available, especially in the online market.
+There are lot of opportunities that are available, especially in the online market.

 As most of the offline literary magazine and publishing houses don’t pay much for short stories, you have to focus your energy on finding them online.

-There are a ton of online magazine and blogs available on the online platform that pays a hefty amount for publishing your short stories on their platform.
+There are a ton of online magazine and blogs available on the online platform that pay a hefty amount for publishing your short stories on their platform.

-And due to that self-published authors mainly starts with publishing short stories first as it is enough to pay the bills until they are capable enough to find and convince a publishing house to print their “Dream Novel”.
+And because of this, self-published authors mainly start with publishing short stories first as it is enough to pay the bills until they are capable enough to find and convince a publishing house to print their “dream novel”.

-I also started with writing short stories first and published on Amazon Kindle.
+I started with writing short stories first and published on Amazon Kindle.

-At the beginning I published one short stories eBook comprising of 14 stories.
+At the beginning I published one short story eBook comprising of 14 stories.